unicode-org/icu/docs/userguide/posix.md

 This chapter discusses C/POSIX APIs with their problems, and shows which ICU APIs to use instead.

-*We use the term "POSIX" to mean the POSIX.1 standard (IEEE Std 1003.1) which defines system interfaces and headers with relevance for string handling and internationalization.
+> :point_right: *We use the term "POSIX" to mean the POSIX.1 standard (IEEE Std 1003.1) which defines system interfaces and headers with relevance for string handling and internationalization.
 The XPG3, XPG4, Single Unix Specification (SUS) and other standards include POSIX.1 as a subset, adding other specifications that are